TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/rust/index.md

     number
 }

 ```

 {% endraw %}

-[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Roman Numeral in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Noah Nichols
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 04 2023 17:31:25.
-The solution was first committed on Oct 12 2018 18:00:40.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution